BradyCason/Fantasy-Football-Stats/README.md

+# Fantasy Football Stats
+Creates an excel spreadsheet of stats for all players in 1 NFL Week

 # How to use
 - Create a file named ".env" in the main directory and put the following text:
 ```